 When most investors think of Canadian stocks, they think of either financial, material, or oil and gas plays.

-That is because the vast majority of our index here in Canada, the Toronto Stock Exchange, is full of these types of companies.
+That is because if you’re looking to buy stocks in Canada, the vast majority of our index, the Toronto Stock Exchange, is full of these types of companies.

 It’s also why our index tends to underperform our US counterparts.
 The vast majority of these companies are either in mature, slow growth sectors or are very cyclical, resulting in inconsistent returns.